 - 1. The auditor's report expresses an unmodified opinion on the financial statements of the St. Martin Parish Waterworks District No. 3. - 2.
-One significant deficiency in internal control over financial reporting relating to the audit of the financial statements were reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-Item 21/1 is considered to be a significant deficiency. - 3.
+Two significant deficiencies in internal control over financial reporting relating to the audit of the financial statements were reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+Items 22/1 and 22/2 are considered to be a significant deficiencies. - 3.
 No instances of noncompliance relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 4.
-No management letter was issued for the St. Martin Parish Waterworks District No. 3 as of and for the year ended December 31, 2021. - 5.
+No management letter was issued for the St. Martin Parish Waterworks District No. 3 as of and for the year ended December 31, 2022. - 5.
 There was no single audit required under the 2CFR 200.516(a) (Uniform Guidance).

-Part II: 2021 FINDINGS - FINANCIAL STATEMENT AUDIT
+Part II: 2022 FINDINGS - FINANCIAL STATEMENT AUDIT